fixpls/8chanDumper/README.md

 A directory dumper for 8chan ([8ch.net](https://8ch.net)).

-Provide a directory, board and thread and 8chanDumper will post all files from the directory alphabetically up to 5 at a time using 8chan's multi-upload feature.
+Provide a directory, board and thread and 8chanDumper will post all files from the directory alphabetically up to 5 at a time using 8chan's multi-upload feature (adjusts depending on website/board limits and user preferences).

 Requirements